SAP/spartacus-docs/_pages/dev/features/scheduled-replenishment.md

 ### Enabling Scheduled Replenishment

-The following procedure describes how to enable the scheduled replenishment feature, which is necessary if you are not using the Spartacus sample data to build your storefront.
+The following procedure describes how to enable the scheduled replenishment feature, which is necessary if you are not using the `spartacussampledata` extension to build your storefront.

 1. With the following ImpEx, add the `cms component` and `content slot` to enable the replenishment feature in the final checkout step: